 What would you want your last words to be?
 Accusation, condemnation, guilt, or Love, forgiveness, and understanding?
 Someone said that holding a grudge (unforgiveness) is simply cultivating anger.
 Forgiveness allows us to move on without anger or contempt or seeking revenge.

 God wants us to be with Him, but to do that requires our being forgiven.
 Some call it the free gift of salvation that Christ offers.
 Lately, I have been looking at it more like a rescue than a gift.
-The whole reason Jesus came was to give us an out, and I know that almost sounds demeaning, like an ace up your sleeve, but Christianity, unlike any other religion, offers the gift, the rescue, whatever you want to call it without works.
-Mormons, Jehovah Witnesses, Buddhists, Muslims, Hindus, you name it, works is required.
+The whole reason Jesus came was to give us an out, and I know that almost sounds demeaning, like an ace up your sleeve; but Christianity, unlike any other religion, offers the gift, the rescue, whatever you want to call, it without works.
+Mormons, Jehovah Witnesses, Buddhists, Muslims, Hindus, you name it, works are required.
 Look for yourself, and you will see that with any other religion, you have to sign on the dotted line and work for your assurance.

 God forgives and offers that through His Son Jesus.
 You simply have to decide if you want to, or need to be forgiven.
 If you are honest with yourself, you need to be forgiven, we all do.
 It is not a scale (like a teeter-totter) where your good outweighs your bad.
 If you want Jesus to step on the scale, you can’t add enough bad to lower your end; He takes it all.
 It is a rescue.

 Forgiveness doesn’t make the other person right, it makes you free. – Stormie Omartian